Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Discussion

-The performance of the model was highest for people diagnosed with HF within two years of Holter examination (AUROC of 0.81, Figure~\ref{ext_fig_com_errors}a), compared to those diagnosed 3-5 years later (AUROC between 0.79 and 0.77).
-This result was expected, as imminent HF is likely associated with a greater presence or increased burden of cardiac abnormalities and arrhythmias.
+The performance of the model was highest for people diagnosed with HF within two years of Holter examination (AUROC of 0.81, Figure~\ref{fig_results_error}a), but remained remarkably robust for those diagnosed 3-5 years later (AUROC between 0.79 and 0.80).
+While it is expected that imminent HF is associated with a greater burden of cardiac abnormalities, our lagged sensitivity analysis showed only a minimal performance drop to an AUROC of 0.79 when excluding events occurring within 1 to 3 years post-recording.
+This confirms that DeepHHF's predictive power is not overly dependent on the detection of existing subclinical disease.
+Instead, the model is capable of capturing early electrophysiological patterns that reliably predict long-term incident HF.
 In contrast, HF prediction several years before onset is more challenging, as it requires the model to detect more subtle changes in the ECG, while also adjusting for variability introduced by factors such as lifestyle changes and medical interventions.
 In addition, patients newly diagnosed with HF may be recorded in the electronic medical record (EMR) of the health maintenance organization (HMO) several months after their initial diagnosis.
 Consequently, undiagnosed prevalent HF cases with active symptoms and treatments at the time of Holter recording could influence the ECG data and potentially inflate model performance.
-For this reason, it was important to observe that the performance of the model remained consistent within the first two years, as shown in Figure~\ref{ext_fig_com_errors}a.
+For this reason, it was important to observe that the performance of the model remained consistent within the first two years, as shown in Figure~\ref{fig_results_error}a.
 This shows the ability of the model to predict the risk of HF even in patients whose diagnosis was documented more than a year after their Holter examination.
 In addition, the TLHE dataset includes three ECG leads per Holter recording.
-Although our research focused on single-lead ECG modeling, aligned with the development of modern ECG patch technologies, we conducted several experiments during model development using all three leads as a three-channel input.
-However, these experiments did not show any improvement over the single-lead approach.
-Future research may better leverage multi-lead information through alternative modeling strategies.
+DeepHHF was developed with a focus on single-lead ECG analysis to align with the modern development of single-lead ECG wearables, such as Zio by iRhythm Technologies, OmegaSnap by Bittium, and ePatch by Philips. \textcolor{black}{During the initial prototyping phase of this study, we conducted preliminary experiments testing various architectures using all three leads as a three-channel input on a small development subset.
+These early proof-of-concept tests yielded comparable predictive performance between the single-lead and multi-lead setups.
+Given the substantial computational complexity required to model long-range temporal dependencies in 24-hour continuous raw ECG data, and driven by our goal to maximize practical clinical applicability for single-lead devices, we elected to keep the input restricted and focus exclusively on optimizing the single-lead architecture.
+Future research may better leverage multi-lead information through alternative modeling strategies applied to fully optimized architectures.}